pingmepi/website-creation-guidebook-nexus/security_checklist_updated.md

 ## 🧩 **5.
 Frontend Code Practices**
 - ✅ **Implemented:** Sensitive keys are injected via environment variables (`VITE_PUBLIC_` if needed).
 - ❌ **Not Implemented:** React Query responses are sanitized before being rendered in UI.
+(Planned: sanitize on render for any user-generated strings)
 - ❌ **Not Implemented:** No exposure of internal error messages in production (use `console.error` + toast fallback).
 - ✅ **Implemented:** All modals/popups (Radix UI) respect focus trap and escape behavior (for accessibility and security).